Lcram33/collatz-cipher/README.md

 ### Break me !

 In <i>challenge/challenge.py</i>, you will find a message encrypted with an unknown key.
 If you manage to find the original message, it would be a pleasure to know how you did it !
 See the contact section.

+Please note however that the charset changed.
+See <i>challenge/params-challenge.py</i> for more details.

 ### Built With